Cherreads

 a strange energy burning through his veins.

-It wasn't fear — nor anger —
+It was neither fear nor anger —

-it was something else.
+but something else.
 Something unknown.

 The cave trembled instantly.